 To help you decide whether self-employment is for you, ask yourself these questions:

-• Do I have enough savings to start my own business or freelancing careers?
+- Do I have enough savings to start my own business or freelancing career?

 Once you have decided and are determined enough to become self-employed, you need to register yourself with Her Majesty’s Revenue and Customs (HMRC).
 When you register, you need to provide specific information about yourself and your business, including your complete name, date of birth, address, contact number, email address, National Insurance Number, and starting date of your business.
 Most importantly, you need to indicate the name of your business.